JJNod88/pp3_quiz_game/README.md

 Welcome JJNod88,

-# Quiz Game
+# Quiz Game - Where Am I
-* Using Python I will create a webbased Quiz that users can run
+* Using Python I will create a web-based Quiz that users can run
 * The idea of the game will be for educational purposes, whilst providing some enjoyment
+* I will provide a set of questions with some possible answers.
+The users will choose which option they believe is the correct answer.
+*